VIBTOBIlab/DecoNFlow/docs/usage.md

 # Other nextflow hidden files, eg. history of pipeline runs and old logs.
 ```

-If you wish to repeatedly use the same parameters for multiple runs, rather than specifying each flag in the command, you can specify these in a params file.

-Pipeline settings can be provided in a `yaml` or `json` file via `-params-file <file>`.
+If you wish to repeatedly use the same parameters for multiple runs, rather than specifying each flag in the command, pipeline settings can be provided in a `yaml` or `json` file via `-params-file <file>`.
 The above pipeline run specified with a params file in yaml format:

 ```bash
 nextflow run main.nf -profile docker -params-file params.yaml